 Absolutely!
 Just don’t add the noodles.
 If egg noodles sit in the liquid, they become mushy and slimy.

 Instead, right before you’re ready to serve, just boil and drain the noodles separately.
 Add them to a serving dish and pour the hot soup right on top!

 This classic recipe reheats beautifully.
 Again, just leave out the noodles.
 When you decide to defrost your soup, just boil the exact amount you want to eat.

 Can I Substitute Rice for Noodles?

-If you like chicken and rice, check out this Instant Pot chicken and rice recipe, a delicious one-pot meal.
+If you like chicken and rice, you can also check out this Instant Pot chicken and rice recipe, a delicious one-pot meal.